akshayar/cassandra-samples/cassandra-cdc/datastax-cdc-pulsar/elasticsearch-sink.md

 ## 1. Deploy Elastic Search Cluster
-1. Single node cluster using docker.
+1. The steps below deploy a single node cluster using docker.
-2. SSH to the Amazon Linux 2 EC2 node where you want to deploy and install docker
+2. Create an Amazon Linux 2 EC2 instance and SSH to it.
+Use the steps below to deploy and install Docker.
 ```shell
 sudo yum update -y
 sudo amazon-linux-extras install docker